 ADO.NET Connection Manager in SQL Server Integration Services enables SSIS packages to connect with Database using managed .NET provider.
-For example, an ADO.NET connection manager uses SqlClient data provider to connect with Microsoft SQL Server.
-Following are the some of the important properties of the ADO.NET Connection Manager:
+For example, an SSIS ADO.NET connection manager uses the SqlClient data provider to connect with Microsoft SQL Server.
+Following are some of the crucial properties of the ADO.NET Connection Manager:

-- ADO.NET Connection Manager uses a managed .NET provider to access the Database.
+- The SSIS ADO.NET Connection Manager uses a managed .NET provider to access the Database.

-- This Connection Manager is very useful to access the data source written in managed code.
+- This Connection Manager is useful to access the data source written in managed code.

-- ADO.NET Connection Manager in SSIS is normally used to access Microsoft SQL Server
+- ADO.NET Connection Manager in SSIS is typically used to access Microsoft SQL Server

-- SSIS ADO.NET Connection Manager Supports many managed provides such as SqlClient, ODBC and OLE DB.
+- SSIS ADO.NET Connection Manager Supports many managed providers such as SqlClient, ODBC, and OLE DB.

 - OLE DB provider present in ADO.NET Connection Manager allows us to access the data sources supported by OLE DB.

-- In real-time, SqlClient data provider is the most commonly used .NET providers.
+- In real-time, the SqlClient data provider is the most commonly used .NET providers.

 NOTE: Using OLE DB provider in ADO.NET Connection Manager will affect the performance because it has to add extra managed larger on the OLE DB (Unmanaged provider).

 Configuring ADO.NET Connection Manager in SSIS